Voting Rules for Accurate Democracy Election Systems. Elect a Chairman Central Chairperson. Electoral Graphics Other Rules.

 Other One-Winner Rules

-This chapter's introduction looked briefly at likely effects of a Condorcet rule on political campaigns and the merits of a Condorcet winner herself.
-This page briefly defines other single-winner rules.
-Research summarized on the later data page will contrast these rules with Condorcet rules.
+The introduction to this chapter looked at the likely effects of a Condorcet rule on political campaigns and the merits of a Condorcet winner herself.
+This page defines a dozen other single-winner rules.
+Voting research summarized on the next page will contrast some of these rules with Condorcet's rule.
+And a later page will look at simulations and real-world data exposing each voting rule's flaws.

 Plurality Rules